Developing an Enigma

 For those who prefer to listen:

-You may be asking what is an enigma.
+You may be asking what an enigma is.
 Merriam-Webster defines an enigma as:

 - something hard to understand or explain